LangMinNEU/CS5010_Project1_Min/README.md

     - Building complex Negotiations with multiple steps

 I asked ChatGPT 4o to provide counterexamples of my used patterns.
-I
+I used the answer it provided. <br>
 Prompt: <br>
 Can you provide a counterexample in JavaScript for each of these three patterns (module, factory, repository)? <br>
 Answer: <br>